gtiosclub/Calculator-Tutorial/P7/part7.md

     resultLabel.text = calculations.resultNumber.roundedString
 }
 ```

+#### @escaping

+The one weird bit here is the `@escaping` annotation.
+This boils down to an esoteric distinction between *espacing* and *nonescaping* closures (a function can be called a closure when it's used as a method parameter).

+Marking the closure `@escaping` allows it to *escape* the context of the function.
+We do this when we call `DefaultOperator(forCharacter: character, withFunction: function)`, because we're allowing the `function` to exist in a different context (the `DefaultOperator`).
+This requires the compiler to treat the closure differently, so we have to annotate that with `@escaping`.

+#### Calling the function

 Now we can go back to looking at the @IBActions themselves.
 Because of how we implemented the `setOperator` function, this is gonna be really slick: